infinilabs/coco-extensions/docs/README.md

     required: No

+    default: false

     since: 0.9.1-2602

+  * `width`: When Coco launches this view extension, it sets window width to this value.

+    type: unsigned, 32-bit integer

+    required: No.

+    default: Coco's default window width

+    since: 0.10.0-2619

+  * `height`: When Coco launches this view extension, it sets window height to this value.

+    type: unsigned, 32-bit integer

+    required: No.

+    default: Coco's default window height

+    since: 0.10.0-2619

+  * `resizable`: Is the app window size adjustable?

+    type: bool

+    required: No

+    default: false

+    since: 0.10.0-2619

+  * `detachable`: Detch the extension window from Coco's main window.
+    If true, user can click the detach button to open this extension in a seprate window.

+    type: bool

+    required: No

+    default: false

+    since: 0.10.0-2619

 * `screenshots`: Only for main extension.
 Path to the extension screenshots.
   These screenshots will be displayed in the Extension Store.